Localization theorem for higher arithmetic K-theory: Arithmetic purity theorem

 is commutative up to homotopy.
 It is equivalent to say that $c=(i_*^H)^{-1}\circ \gamma_c\circ i_*$ in the homotopy category $Ho(\mathcal{V})$.
 Here we use $D^{2p-*}(Y_{\mu_n},p)$ instead of $\widetilde{D}^{2p-*}(Y_{\mu_n},p)$ and therefore $c$ is deduced from the morphism of complexes ${\rm Td}^{-1}_g(\overline{N})\bullet {\rm ch}_g(\cdot)$.

 Since $Y$ (and hence $P$) is supposed to be proper over $D$, we shall replace Deligne-Beilinson cohomology groups by Deligne homology groups according to the Poincar\'{e} duality.
-Firstly, let $d$ be the dimension of $Y(\C)$ and write $B_{Y(\C)}^*$ for the complex of real vector spaces ${'E}_{Y(\C)}^*[-2d](-d)$, we may construct a homological complex ${'D}^{2p-*}(Y,p)$ which computes the real Deligne homology groups of $Y$.
+Firstly, let $d$ be the dimension of $Y(\C)$ and write $B_{Y(\C)}^*$ for the complex of real vector spaces ${'E}_{Y(\C)}^*[-2d](-d)$.
+Replacing the complex $E^*_{\log}$ in Section 2.1 Theorem~\ref{202} by $B^*$, we may construct a homological complex ${'D}^{2p-*}(Y,p)$ (similar notation to $D^{2p-*}(\cdot,p)$ used in Section 2.1 Corollary~\ref{203}).
+This complex computes the real Deligne homology groups of $Y$.
 Moreover, the morphism of complexes $[\cdot]: E_{Y(\C)}^*\to B_{Y(\C)}^*$ is a filtered quasi-isomorphism compatible with underlying real structures, then one gets a quasi-isomorphism and hence a homotopy equivalence The same constructions and results go to $Y_{\mu_n}, P$ and $P_{\mu_n}$.

 Notice that to any proper morphism $f: U\to V$ between complex algebraic manifolds of relative dimension $e$ we may associate a pushforward by setting $(f_{!}T)(\eta)=T(f^*\eta)$.
 Then, according to the construction of the Poincar\'{e} duality, the composition which is still denoted by $i_*^H$, can be viewed as the geometric realization of a simplicial map coming from the morphism of complexes